 As at 31 December 2013, the directors of the Company consider that the carrying amounts of financial assets and financial liabilities recorded at amortised cost in the consolidated financial statements approximate their fair values, and they are under Level 2 fair value hierarchy.

 8. TURNOVER

 The Group HK\$

-Turnover

-Arrangement fee income 85,664,936
+85,664,936

-Interest income from loans and advances 9,108,046
+9,108,046

 94,772,982